China’s daily death toll from virus tops 100 for first time

-BEIJING (AP) — China’s daily death toll from new virus has topped 100 for first time, with more than 1,000 total deaths recorded, the health ministry announced Tuesday, as the spread of the contagion shows little sign of abating while exacting an ever-rising cost.
+BEIJING (AP) — China’s daily death toll from a new virus topped 100 for the first time and pushed the total past 1,000 dead, authorities said Tuesday after leader Xi Jinping visited a health center to rally public morale amid little sign the contagion is abating.

-Though more offices and stores in China have reopened after the extended Lunar New Year break, many people appear to be staying home.
-Public health authorities are watching closely to see whether workers’ returning to cities and business resuming worsens the spread of the virus.
+Though more offices and stores in China were reopening after the extended Lunar New Year break, many people appear to be staying home.
+Public health authorities are closely monitoring whether workers’ returning to cities and businesses resuming worsens the spread of the virus.

+In a bid to boost morale, Xi was featured on state broadcaster CCTV’s main news report Tuesday night visiting a community health center in Beijing and expressing confidence in the “war against the disease.”

+The country’s president and leader of the ruling Communist Party was shown wearing a surgical mask and having his temperature taken before expressing his thanks to health workers on behalf of the party and government.
+“We will most definitely win this people’s war,” Xi said.

+Xi called for “greater efforts to minimize the impact of the epidemic on the economy” and for attention to be paid to “preventing large-scale layoffs,” in a likely nod to the precarious situation of Chinese workers on the fringes of the economy with little security and few benefits.

+The virus outbreak has become the latest political challenge for Xi, who despite accruing more political power to himself than any Chinese leader since Mao Zedong, has struggled to handle crises on multiple fronts, including a sharply slowing domestic economy, the trade with the U.S. and push-back on Chinese increasingly aggressive foreign policies.

-Another 108 deaths were reported over the previous 24 hours, the National Health Commission said in a daily update.
-That increased the total to 1,016 deaths, well beyond the toll taken by the 2002-2003 outbreak of SARS which comes from the same family of coronaviruses as the current deadly pathogen.
+The National Health Commission said in its daily update 108 deaths had been reported over the previous 24 hours, increasing the total to 1,016 deaths in mainland China since the illnesses began appearing in December.
+The total is well beyond the toll of the 2002-03 outbreak of SARS, or severe acute respiratory syndrome, which is caused by a different coronavirus related to the current pathogen.

-The outbreak’s persistence is dimming optimism that the near-quarantine of some 60 million people and other disease-control measures might be working.
+The crossing of more grim thresholds is dimming optimism that the near-quarantine of some 60 million people and other disease-control measures might be working.

+In Hong Kong, authorities evacuated an apartment block after two cases among its residents raised suspicion the virus may be spreading through the building’s plumbing.

+It was reminiscent of the SARS outbreak that killed hundreds in the semi-autonomous Chinese city.
+The biggest number of connected cases in that outbreak were in one apartment complex where the virus spread through sewage pipes.

 Britain, meanwhile, declared the virus a “serious and imminent threat to public health” and said it would forcibly detain infected people if necessary.
 France tested scores of children and their parents after five British tourists contracted the virus at a ski resort.